What are the Benefits of Hearts and Arrows Diamonds?

-The Importance of Optical Precision:
+The Importance and Benefit of Optical Precision:

 The little-known factor of diamond performance, which is rarely discussed because it is difficult and costly to achieve, is optical precision.
 This the consistency of facet shape, size, and alignment, judged from the perspective that it applies to the diamond as a three-dimensional model.

 The term “Optical precision” refers to the consistency of facet shape, size, and alignment on the surface of the diamond from the perspective of 360 degrees.

 Optical precision differs from the standard symmetry grade that appears on diamond grading reports, which is “meet point symmetry” and primarily applies to how well the facets meet up at the junction points.

 We use a Hearts and Arrows Scope to judge optical precision in cushion and round brilliant cut diamonds.
 The H&A Scope differs in design from the ASET and Ideal Scopes which are designed for different purposes.

 The hearts and arrows scope pictured to the left features plastic discs which serve to reflect white light off the facets of the diamond.